joelmoxley/founder-playbook/V. Tech + Product/04 - IP - Licensing/02 - Content - University + Government Licensing Overview/md/07 - UC Berkeley - Tech Transfer.ppt.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This guide by the Office of Technology Licensing (OTL) at UC Berkeley explains how to license technology from the university for use in an external venture.
+This guide by the Office of Technology Licensing (OTL) at UC Berkeley explains how to license technology from the university for use in an external venture.

 Credit: [Michael Cohen](http://ipira.berkeley.edu/bio-michael-cohen-uc-berkeley)